roryp/powerpointkaraoke/README.md

 # PowerPoint Karaoke

-Create a presentation about 10 slides random for a PowerPoint Karaoke using pictures.

 ## What is PowerPoint Karaoke?

 PowerPoint Karaoke (also known as Battle Decks) is an improvisational activity where participants present slideshows they have never seen before.
 The presenter must make up a presentation on the spot based on random slides.